 For more information contact the club officers at email@example.com.

-The Involvement Fair is a great way to learn more about the different student organizations and volunteer opportunities available at Nazareth.
+The Involvement Fair at the start of each fall and spring semester is a great way to learn more about the different student organizations and volunteer opportunities available at Nazareth.
 More than 40 clubs/organizations and various volunteer community organizations are typically represented.